nazariy17/task_1_shoppinp_cart_ios/README.md

 ***** Description *****
 The app is based on Viper Arquitecture.
+Not an original version of VIPER (I think the original one can cause more harm than good) but still, Interactor and Presnter are there and we still have SOLID approach.
 Besides VIPER, app has delegates, notifications, singleton pattern as well.
 The data is saved via Models Classes and has a limited life cycle (only persist while app is running) For Internet connection app counts on <+++>